CodeFromAnywhere/gptide/docs/README.md

 # GPT IDE

 The site you're seeing now can be transformed into an IDE if you connect it with an API that you can run locally.
+In order to do this, you can follow the below set up instructions.
+You don't need to be very technical for this, as long as you have a computer and know how to install some software, you should be fine!

 # Set up instructions